Villanova's Wright in select company with 2nd NCAA title - WDEF

 That changed with their title run in 2016, before another loss in their second tournament game last season.

-Then in this wild NCAA Tournament with AP Player of the Year Jalen Brunson and Final Four MVP Donte DiVencenzo, who scored 31 points in the finale, the Wildcats were never challenged late.
+Then in this wild NCAA Tournament with AP Player of the Year Jalen Brunson and DiVencenzo’s big outburst in the finale, the Wildcats were never challenged late.
 They won all six of their tournament games by double figures.

+“It’s very humbling to know that we’ve been able to do this. … Our goal is never to win a national championship,” he said.
+“Our goal is just to be the best team we can be by the end of the year.
+We judge ourselves differently.
+When we get knocked out in the second round, we were disappointed that we lost, but we weren’t disappointed in our effort.

+“So as long as we keep evaluating ourselves that way, hopefully good things like this can happen.”

 —